A Safer, Easier Tomorrow Begins with Sharing Innovation Today

-The LTAP Build a Better Mousetrap (BABM) program seeks out practical, proven, and cost-effective innovations from transportation agencies across the country.
-Since 2009, LTAP/TTAP centers and FHWA have collaborated to locate and document the best local practices of local road agency ingenuity, recognize the individuals and organizations that found a better way to conduct day-to-day business, and share their improvements with their peers across the nation.
-These ideas come from a wide variety of agencies and organizations that share responsibility for our nation’s local roadways.
-These stakeholders include local governments (counties, cities, towns, townships, villages, boroughs, and parishes), tribal governments, state departments of transportation, regional planning organizations, federal agencies (including the US Forest Service), and private-sector organizations (including contractors, developers, and homeowners’ associations).
+Thomas Edison said, “There’s a way to do it better – find it.”
+The Build a Better Mousetrap (BABM) program seeks to share the many examples in which local and tribal road agencies did just that – saw a problem or opportunity in a new light and innovated to overcome.
+Since 2009, LTAP/TTAP centers and FHWA have collaborated to gather and share the practical, proven, and cost-effective solutions of local road agencies’ ingenuity and creativity, to recognize the individuals and organizations that found a better way to conduct day-to-day business, and to share their innovative improvements with their peers across the nation.
+These ideas come from a wide variety of local governments (counties, cities, towns, townships, villages, boroughs, and parishes) and tribal governments.

 What Innovations are Eligible for BABM?

 BABM encompasses a wide range of ideas and inventions.
-Program submissions can focus on new or modified tools and equipment.
-Entries can also feature streamlined processes and unique roadway designs.
+Program submissions can focus on new or modified tools and equipment, or streamlined processes and unique roadway designs, for instance.
 All submissions feature innovations that help local road agency personnel increase safety, reduce initial or life-cycle costs, improve efficiency, or improve the quality of transportation in their community.
 All BABM submissions must feature non-proprietary designs and processes that may be used freely by any agency or individual.

 How Does BABM Work?